 How Do I Use a Lawn Aerator?

 Most lawn aerators are simple to use and all they do is drive a spike or core aerator tine into the soil.
-The spike aerators generally only need to be pulled or pushed across the lawn and the spikes will easily penetrate the soil.
+Spike aerators generally only need to be pulled or pushed across the lawn and the spikes will easily penetrate the soil and provide a decent level of lawn aeration.

-Core aerators need more force applied to drive the tines into the soil.
-Manual core aerators usually rely on the operator’s body weight to push the tines into the soil.
-While gas models have enough mass along with their powerful motors to drive the tines into the soil.
+Core aerators/plug aerators need more force applied to drive the tines into the soil.
+Manual core aerators/plug aerators usually rely on the operator’s body weight to push the tines into the soil.
+While gas models have enough mass along with their powerful motors to drive the tines into the soil for maximum lawn aeration.

 Most lawn aerators aren’t that expensive and you can spend in the range of $50 to $100 on a lawn aerator for a small lawn.
 If you have a larger piece of property it might be a better idea to get a gas-powered lawn aerator or an electric lawn aerator.
 These types of lawn aerators will cost more but they will save you lots of effort and time.

-You can also get a tow-behind aerator which will cost around $150 – $250, and you’ll need a lawn tractor or UTV/ATV to hitch it onto.
+You can also get a tow behind spike aerator which will cost around $150 – $250, and you’ll need a lawn tractor or UTV/ATV to hitch it onto.

 Lawn aerator shoes are another alternative if you want to save money aerating a small lawn, They tend to cost around 20-dollars and they are very lightweight and easy to store.